tgritsaev/curriculum-vitae/README.md

 # cv

-Curriculum Vitae and about me.
+Curriculum Vitae is placed in `cv/main.pdf`.